arminbiere/babywalk-exercise/README.md

 This is a simple locals search SAT solver.

-It is used as a template for the third project in our SAT solving course.
+It has been been used as a template for a project in our SAT solving course and is used in our live-hacking part of our tutorial at the summer school.

-As before search for `TODO` and fill in that code.
+Your task is to search for `TODO` and fill in that code.

 If you run `configure && make test` the solver is built and regression tests in `test` are run.
 Only trivial unsatisfiable and otherwise